 Castik Capital S.à r.l. considers data protection an extremely important issue.
-Our endeavours to satisfy the requirements of the European General Data Protection Regulation (GDPR) and the new amendment to the Federal Data Protection Act are directed primarily at respecting your privacy.
+Our endeavors to satisfy the requirements of the European General Data Protection Regulation (GDPR).

 Nowadays, the use of electronic data processing systems (EDP) is indispensable for modern companies such as Castik Capital S.à r.l.
 In this respect, we of course do everything in our power to satisfy the statutory regulations.

 In principle it is possible to use the internet pages of Castik Capital S.à r.l. without providing any personal data whatsoever.
 However, if a data subject wishes to use this website to access particular services provided by our company, it may become necessary to process personal data for this purpose.
 If the processing of personal data is necessary and there is no relevant statutory basis available for this, we will generally obtain consent from the data subject.

 Under no circumstances will we sell or lease your personal information to third parties for marketing or other purposes.
 If you do not agree with the content of the data protection provisions, please do not send any personal data to us.

 This Privacy Statement is based on definitions contained in the GDPR and it should be easily readable and comprehensible to everyone.
 For that reason, we would like to explain some terminology at the outset: